NordicSemiconductor/NAT-TestFirmware/README.md

 ## Getting started

-Please help us learn more about NAT timeouts in cellular networks:
+Support this project by giving more insight into the NAT timeouts in cellular networks.
+The following steps describe the testing process:

 1. Find the latest firmware build in the [releases](https://github.com/NordicSemiconductor/NAT-TestFirmware/releases) and flash it onto your nRF9160 Development Kit.
 1. Insert the SIM card of your choice and power on the development kit.
 The test starts automatically. **Do not change the location of the development kit during testing, and avoid switching mobile cells.**